 |Source||mg cholesterol / kg|

 0.5 - 2.0

-The table above clearly show that there is some cholesterol from plant sources, but in much lower levels compare to the levels of cholesterol from animal sources.
-The table also indicates Olive oil has a very low level of cholesterol as compared to the other oils in the table.
-This probably the other reason why Olive oil is such a healthy alternative than other oils in our diet.
+The table above clearly show that there is some cholesterol from plant sources, but in much lower levels compared to the levels of cholesterol from animal sources.
+The table also indicates olive oil has a very low level of cholesterol as compared to the other oils in the table.
+This is the other reason why olive oil is such a healthy alternative to other oils in our diet.